ironcev/thp.im/_posts/2013-05-23-the-data-is-the-error.md

 ---
 title: The Data is the Error
-subtitle: Words of wisdom on the topic of data and error
+subtitle: IIS Express' words of wisdom on the topic of data and error
 description: IIS Express' words of wisdom on the topic of data and error.
+Nonsense in the first place.
 keywords: data error
 tags: iis nonsense fun quote
 hasCode: false